 ’To discover new relationships among signs, things, actions, and thoughts is one indication that design is not merely a technical specialization but a new liberal art.’
 (Buchanan, 1992)

-Renata Dezso is a Doctoral Research Fellow at Moholy-Nagy University of Art and Design, Budapest (MOME) Doctoral school and Assistant Lecturer at MOME.
+Renata Dezso is a Doctoral Candidate at Moholy-Nagy University of Art and Design, Budapest (MOME) Doctoral school.
 In her doctoral research, she examines the methodological approach of Research through Design with a reflective and philosophic dimension of Critical Disability Studies.
 Her work points to the junctures where technology, bodies, and cultural theory intersect to understand the unconscious elements in posthuman transformations.

 RESEARCH | EDUCATION | DESIGN